cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 In short, RPC is a request-response protocol, initiated by a client sending a request to a remote server to execute the subroutine.

+RPC allows calling functions in different address spaces.
 Usually, the called functions are run on a different computer than the one calling them.
 However, with RPC, the developer codes as if the subroutine would be local; the developer does not have to code in details for remote interaction.
 Thus, with RPCs it is implied that all calling procedures are basically the same, independent of them being local or remote calls.

 <HighlightBox type="note">